Sk3llington/Elastic_Stack_Server/README.md

 ![cpu stress test results graph](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/9bcdcb0cdda628a18aad96fd07d56585c2b7a0cc/Images/cpu_stress_test_result_graph.png)

-* Generate a high amount of web requests to our pen-testing servers and make sure that Kibana is picking them up.
+* Generate a high amount of web requests to our web servers and make sure that Kibana is picking them up.

 This time we want to generate a high amount of web requests directed to one of our web server, we will use `wget` to launch a DoS attack.